quachrich/BeaconProject/README.md

 update_driver('mac-arm64')
 ```

-This will download the most recent chromedriver for the specified platform and place it in the directory specified by the `CHROMEDRIVER_PATH` environment variable.
-If `CHROMEDRIVER_PATH` is not set, it will use the directory of the script.
+This will download the most recent chromedriver for the specified platform to the current working directory.
+It is an intended future update to customize the driver download/launch locations for each project.

-This function will be called automatically during the `improved_webdriver.WebDriver` object initialization if it raises an error on its first attempt.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.